SOUTHERN SUNDAY DINNERS, A DAY OF REST!

 families.
 Seems Mrs. Jones would invite a few strays from church every Sunday.
 She had such a big heart.

-Anyone without family, widowed, or whatever were invited.
+Anyone without family, widowed, or alone, were invited.
 “No one should eat alone on the lord’s day,” she would say.
 I know God was smiling.
 God bless her soul!
 I know where she is today.

 How wonderful would it be, if we extended such kindnesses to others we know at church.
 Let’s take it a step further.
 How about if we invited others who don’t GO to church!
 No, no, I can’t do that, I don’t have TIME!
 Really?
 I get it!
 That’s as far I am going to comment on this subject.